Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Feb.
 4, 2025

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Sponsored by JENZA Positively life changing is how I would sum up the time I spent working abroad during my gap year.
+Ask Rachel anything Sponsored by JENZA Positively life changing is how I would sum up the time I spent working abroad during my gap year.
 I met people with a completely different world view, different language, and learnt to navigate many challenges alone.
 It gave me a positive, can-do attitude to life.
 Now my teens are 16 and 18, I want to make sure they have the confidence to meet whatever life throws at them head-on.
-Given…
+Given my own experience, I'm convinced that a working holiday is an…

 Listen to the Episode